-The eAMP1-S8-2MDA and eAMP1-S16-2MDA Audio Monitors are 1RU multichannel multi-source audio monitors, each with two switched 3G-SDI inputs, AES inputs and analog inputs.
+The eAMP1-8M and eAMP1-16M Audio Monitors are 1RU multichannel multi-source audio monitors, each with two switched 3G-SDI inputs.
 These and the associated other eAMP1-Series monitors allow the customer to select a model with the exact channel and input source capabilities needed for an economical cost.

-The eAMP1-S8/16-2MDA is compact and simple to operate, with straightforward controls.
+The eAMP1-8M/16M is compact and simple to operate, with straightforward controls.
 It has a wide touch screen LCD display providing high resolution level meters.
-Any audio channels (or channel pairs) from any audio/video source stream may be monitored from the inputs that the particular model is configured with.
+Any audio channels (or channel pairs) from the selected 3G/HD/SD SDI audio/video source stream may be monitored.
 Either 8 or 16 channel meters can be displayed, depending upon the model.

-With the purchase of the OPTe Package option, monitoring setups are created and configured using local menus and a web browser over a network connection to the integral web server of the eAMP1-S8/16-2MDA.
+With the purchase of the OPTe Package option, monitoring setups are created and configured using local menus and a web browser over a network connection to the integral web server of the eAMP1-8M/16M.
 The web server will also allow you to view the audio meters remotely.
 Purchase of the OPTe Package, also enables purchase of the OPT-DOLBY Package option for Dolby® D, DD+, and E bitstreams monitoring.
 In other words, OPTe Package purchase is required prior to purchase of the OPT-DOLBY Package.